-- (1) Exhibits knowledge of the elements related to a vertical take-off to a hover and landing from a hover. - (2) Ascends to and maintains recommended hovering altitude, and descends from

-- recommended hovering altitude in headwind, crosswind, and tailwind conditions. - (3) Maintains RPM within normal limits. - (4) Establishes recommended hovering altitude, $\pm 1/2$ of that altitude within 10 feet of the surface; if above 10 feet, ± 5 feet. - (5) Avoids conditions that might lead to loss of tail rotor/anti-torque effectiveness. - (6) Keeps forward and sideward movement within 2 feet of a designated point, with no aft movement. - (7) Descends vertically to within 2 feet of the designated touchdown point. - (8) Maintains specified heading, $\pm 10^{\circ}$.
+- (1) Exhibits knowledge of the elements related to a vertical take-off to a hover and landing from a hover. - (2) Ascends to and maintains recommended hovering altitude, and descends from recommended hovering altitude in headwind, crosswind, and tailwind conditions. - (3) Maintains RPM within normal limits. - (4) Establishes recommended hovering altitude, $\pm 1/2$ of that altitude within 10 feet of the surface; if above 10 feet, $\pm 5$ feet. - (5) Avoids conditions that might lead to loss of tail rotor/anti-torque effectiveness. - (6) Maintains position within 4 feet of a designated point, with no aft movement. - (7) Descends vertically to within 4 feet of the designated touchdown point. - (8) Maintains specified heading, ±10°.